TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **CXR - Christmas Island:** As an external territory of Australia, Christmas Island seems to be subject to the Australian tax system (if any taxes are levied), hence shown as 'N/A,' see Australian Government: Department of Infrastructure, Transport, Cities and Regional Development, "Christmas Island," https://www.regional.gov.au/territories/christmas/.

-* **ERI - Eritrea:** Corporate income tax rate of 30 percent, see World Bank, "Doing Business 2020: Economy Profile Eritrea," page 38, https://www.doingbusiness.org/content/dam/doingBusiness/country/e/eritrea/ERI.pdf and for previous years, see World Bank, "Doing business subreports," Open Knowledge Repository, https://openknowledge.worldbank.org/discover?scope=10986%2F12192&query=eritrea&submit=&filtertype_0=title&filter_relational_operator_0=contains&filter_0=.
+* **ERI - Eritrea:** Corporate income tax rate of 30 percent, see Bloomberg Tax, "Country Guides - Eritrea," https://www.bloomberglaw.com/product/tax/document/26317091880.

 * **ESH - Western Sahara:**  Is a disputed territory partially controlled by the self-proclaimed Sahrawi Arab Democratic Republic and partially occupied by neighboring Morocco, with businesses apparently not paying taxes, see Wikipedia, "Western Sahara," https://en.wikipedia.org/wiki/Western_Sahara#cite_note-leak1-86.
 But since no official information can be found on this, the corporate income tax rate continues to be 'N/A.'